 In partnership with the Virginia Department of Health (VDH), the University of Virginia has created a comprehensive COVID-19 testing plan that includes students, Executive Education learners, faculty, staff and all other members of the community.
 The University of Virginia will partner closely with the VDH to conduct contact tracing.
 The Darden School will not implement contact tracing on its own.

-The Safe Return to Grounds Committee will continually monitor the level of the disease within the Darden, UVA, and surrounding Charlottesville and Washington, D.C., area communities.
-If there is an increase in incidence of the disease, Darden may return to fully remote instruction and work at any time.
-The committee is working with UVA on these monitoring protocols, tied to the testing plan noted above.
+The Safe Return to Grounds Committee continually monitors the level of the disease within the Darden, UVA, and surrounding Charlottesville and Washington, D.C., area communities.
+If there is an increase in incidence of the disease, Darden and UVA may adjust rules for in-person programs, work, gatherings and events at any time.

 The following facility modifications have been made in Charlottesville and Rosslyn: